Heart Attacks: Decoding The Disease

 What Happens During A Heart Attack?

-When the artery, the blood vessel blood that carries blood to the heart is completely blocked, blood cannot flow to the heart.
+When the artery, the blood vessel that carries blood to the heart is completely blocked, blood cannot flow to the heart.
 The blockage may be due to the buildup of cholesterol, fat, or other substances or blood clot.
 These substances form as a plaque and deposit on the walls of the artery suddenly or over a period of time.

 These blocks may stop the blood flow or reduce the blood flow into the heart.
 So, blood doesn’t reach all parts of the heart.
 The muscles in the deprived areas suffer from damage within 20 to 40 minutes.
 If it is left untreated, the damage will expand.
 Any damage in cardiac muscles is permanent.
 If the extent of damage is very high, it might result in death.